 Future Super recommends seeking financial advice, if you are able to, before applying for early release of your super.
 This will help you make an informed choice that takes into account your personal financial situation.
 Please also be aware that the National Debt Helpline is a free resource available to those who need it.

-In line with these changes, eligible individuals will be able to apply online through the ATO online portal via myGov to access up to $10,000 of their super before 1 July 2020.
+In line with these changes, eligible individuals will be able to apply online through the ATO's online portal via myGov to access up to $10,000 of their super before 1 July 2020.

 Am I eligible?

-To apply for an early release, an individual must satisfy any one or more of the following requirements:
+To apply for an early release, a citizen or permanent resident of Australia or New Zealand must satisfy any one or more of the following requirements:

 - You are unemployed, or;

-- You are eligible to receive a job seeker payment, youth allowance for job seekers, parenting payment (which includes the single and partnered payments), special benefit or farm household allowance, or;
+- You are eligible to receive a job seeker payment, youth allowance for job seekers (unless you are undertaking full-time study or are a new apprentice), parenting payment (which includes the single and partnered payments), special benefit or farm household allowance, or;

-- On or after 1 January 2020, you were made redundant, or your working hours were reduced by 20% or more; or if you are a sole trader, your business was suspended or there was a reduction in your turnover of 20% or more
+- On or after 1 January 2020, you were made redundant, or your working hours were reduced by 20% or more (including a 100% reduction); or if you are a sole trader, your business was suspended or there was a reduction in your turnover of 20% or more

 When can I apply?